api-platform/website/pwa/data/con/2025/conferences/opening-keynote.md

 # Opening Keynote (🇺🇸)

-The subject of this conference will be announced shortly.
+The topic of the conference will be announced soon